 - The difference between the baseline power put into an average reference product (called the "baseline input power") and the power put into the new product (called the "input power").
 These values are both adjusted to consider conditions such as temperature that are typical of a summer peak demand event. - A "firmness factor", representing the likelihood of peak demand reduction capacity being both available and able to contribute to reducing peak demand.
-The firmness factor is 1 for all current activities.
+The firmness factor is set out in Table A6 of the PDRS Rule.